St Brendan's Sixth Form College

-St Brendan's is a state funded sixth form college located in Brislington, Bristol, England.
-Over 1700 students study A-levels, BTECs & GCSEs on one purpose-built, university style campus.
+St Brendan's is a state-funded sixth form college located in Brislington, Bristol, England.
+Over 1,700 students study A-levels, BTECs & GCSEs on one purpose-built, university-style campus.

 History

 St Brendan's was founded by the Irish Christian Brothers as a Catholic school for boys in 1896 in Berkeley Square in Bristol.
 During the first fifty years of its existence it played a part in developing an educated Catholic laity in and around Bristol.
 Many of its pupils entered the priesthood as well as other professions.

 Direct grant grammar school

-Following the 1944 Education Act, Saint Brendan's became a boys' direct grant grammar school and by the late 1950s had outgrown the Berkeley Square site.
+Following the Education Act 1944, Saint Brendan's became a boys' direct grant grammar school and by the late 1950s had outgrown the Berkeley Square site.
 The Brothers purchased a house (the Beeches) and extensive grounds of Brislington House in Brislington, built the present accommodation, and moved to Brislington in 1960.
 The grammar school was wound down over several years, the last of the old grammar school students, some having joined the Preparatory School in 1975, many having joined the senior school in 1978, joined the sixth form in 1983.